eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/indent/README.md

 Due to the new fix introduced changes to some existing codebase, we introduced `offsetTernaryExpressions.CallExpression` option to toggle the behaviors.
 It's set to `true` by default, where you can set it to `false` to use the previous behavior.

-In this option, `CallExpression`, `AwaitExpression`, and `NewExpression` each have their own individual setting for fine‑grained control.

 ::: correct

 ```js